Introduction

 d) For GAVI (Global Alliance for Vaccines and Immunisation, GAVI, the Vaccine Alliance) eligible low-income countries, non-GAVI eligible middle-income countries or PAHO (Pan American Health Organisation) countries, apply for WHO prequalification once a Marketing Authorisation has been obtained from stringent Regulatory Authorities or once an EMA article 58 positive scientific opinion has been obtained (EMA/CHMP evaluation done in collaboration with WHO under Article 58 of Regulation (EC) No. 726/2004).
 Prequalification is a service provided by WHO (WHO prequalification) to health agencies that purchase vaccines, to determine the acceptability, in principle, of vaccines from different sources for supply to these agencies.

-For therapeutic TB vaccines.
 The regulatory strategy will greatly depend on the countries where the vaccine is to be marketed.
 In countries which hold stringent Regulatory Authorities, a full Marketing Authorisation will be required.
 Of note, if the indication sought concerns MDR- and XDR-tuberculosis whose prevalence is below 5/10 000, an orphan drug status designation may be applied for in those countries which have implemented a combination of legislations, regulations and policies for orphan drugs, e.g. the European Union, USA, Japan, Australia.
 Such legislation includes a variety of incentives to encourage orphan drug research, development and marketing.
 These often include tax credits for research costs, grants, waived application fee, several years of marketing exclusivity that prevents marketing approval of generic drug or brand name for the same rare disease indication, free scientific advice, fast track/ priority review for Marketing Authorisation and pre-licensing access initiatives, including off-label and compassionate use programmes.
 For developing countries, a meeting with WHO will have to be organised quite early to discuss the possibility for WHO to prequalify a therapeutic TB vaccine because, unlike BCG, therapeutic TB vaccines are not on the current WHO vaccine prequalification priority.
 The regulatory strategy will thus depend on the acceptability or non-acceptability by WHO to prequalify therapeutic TB vaccines.

-Vaccine technology and target population specific references:
+Vaccine technology specific references:

 Guidelines concerning different types of vaccines should be considered:

 It is important that Regulatory becomes involved at this early stage of development to ensure that the proper guidelines are consulted and followed.
-Depending on the nature and the TPP of the TB vaccine under development (live genetically modified vaccines, vectored vaccines, protein-based vaccines etc.), the relevance of the general and specific WHO, ICH and Pharmacopeia guidelines will be evaluated to identify a general regulatory path and possible barriers and, if feasible, mitigation will be defined.
-For more information refer to the references in the introduction of this function.
+Depending on the nature and the TPP of the TB vaccine under development (live genetically modified vaccines, vectored vaccines, protein-based vaccines etc.), the relevance of the generaland specific WHO, ICH and Pharmacopeia guidelines will be evaluated to identify a general regulatory path and possible barriers and, if feasible, mitigation will be defined.
+For more information refer to ther eferences in the introduction of this function.

-For example, for live TB vaccines, the regulations and guidelines applicable to BCG can be considered.
-These are the US Pharmacopeia (USP) and European Pharmacopoeia (EP BCG vaccine, freeze-dried 0163) monographs and WHO recommendations on BCG vaccine, which specify safety, genetic stability, detailed characterisation of Master and Working seeds, antibiotic resistance marker, BSE/TSE exposure.
+For example, for liveTB vaccines, the regulations and guidelines applicable to BCG can be considered.
+These are the US Pharmacopeia (USP) and European Pharmacopoeia (EP BCG vaccine, freeze-dried 0163) monographs and WHO recommendations on BCG vaccine, which specify safety, geneticstability, detailed characterisation of Master and Working seeds, antibiotic resistance marker, BSE/TSE exposure.
 See references to guidelines for other vaccine technologies in the Introduction.

 As soon as preclinical data (chemistry, toxicology etc.), even if limited, are available, it is advisable to initiate the “CCDS” (Company Core Data Sheet), an internal “document containing safety information, material relating to indications, dosing, pharmacology and other information concerning the product”.
 The CCDS is a regulatory tool that is regularly updated with new data (in particular, safety and clinical data) throughout the development process.
 It is included in the investigator’s brochure in the frame of clinical trials and serves as a reference for safety reports generated during clinical trials and later for worldwide labelling.
 See the ICH-E2C(R2) Guideline: Periodic Benefit-Risk Evaluation Report (PBRER), Appendix A, Glossary for further CCDS information.

 The Risk Management Plan (RMP) is drafted in collaboration with the Clinical Safety team, in preparation of Phase 3 study.
-See ICHE2E: Guideline on Pharmacovigilance Planning
+See ICHE2E: Guideline on Pharmacovigilance Planning.

 Dialogue is opened with Official Medicines Control Laboratory (OMCL) experts to agree on Quality Control assays, characterisation tests etc, as the official release of commercial vaccine batches will have to be performed by an OMCL of the country (or region) of manufacture.
 Official Batch Release is generally performed on review of batch protocol (showing results of agreed upon tests) and testing of batch samples.
-In the EU, OMCLs are coordinated by EDQM (European Directorate for the Quality of Medicines and HealthCare of the Council of Europe) and Batch Release certificates issued by an OMCL are recognized by all EU countries (EDQM).
-In the USA, the CBER (Center for Biologics Evaluation and Research) is in charge of batch release (CBER batch release).
+In the EU, OMCLs are coordinated by EDQM (European Directorate for the Quality of Medicines and Health Care of the Council of Europe) and Batch Release certificates issued by an OMCL are recognized by all EU countries (EDQM).
+In the USA, the CBER (Center for Biologics Evaluation and Research) is in charge of batch release (CBER lot release).

-After completion of the Phase 3 study and production of its Clinical Study Report, the CCDS is updated with safety, immunogenicity and efficacy data from Phase 3 and this becomes the Summary of Product Characteristics (SPC).
+After completion of the Phase 3 study and production of its Clinical Study Report, the CCDS is updated with safety, immunogenicity and efficacy data from Phase 3, and this becomes the Summary of Product Characteristics (SPC).
 Start compiling data for the Marketing Authorisation Application dossier.

 The Risk Management Plan (RMP) is updated.
 Both the Summary of Product Characteristics (SPC) and RMP are included in the Marketing Authorisation Application (MAA) dossier.

-The MAA dossier is assembled following the Common Technical Document format (CTD,) that eliminates the need for the applicant to reformat the information for submission to the different ICH regulatory authorities and allows for electronic submission (ICH M2 EWG).
+The MAA dossier is assembled following the Common Technical Document format (CTD that eliminates the need for the applicant to reformat the information for submission to the different ICH regulatory authorities and allows for electronic submission (ICH M2 EWG).
 In July 2003, the CTD became the mandatory format for new drug applications in the EU and Japan, and the strongly recommended format of choice for NDAs submitted to the FDA, US.

 The CTD is organised into five modules.
 Module 1 is region specific, for administrative information and prescribing information (SPC, Labelling and Package Leaflet (insert), Consultation with Target Patient Groups etc.).
 Modules 2, 3, 4 and 5 are common for all regions.
 CMC on Drug Substance and Drug Product is in Quality (Module 3).
 Nonclinical (pharmacology, pharmacokinetics and toxicology) is in Safety (Module 2 and Module 4).
 Clinical (biopharmaceutics, pharmacology, efficacy, safety and benefits/risks conclusions) is in Efficacy (Module 2 and Module 5).